Equality and Diversity

-You can view of the Trust’s Equality, Diversity and Inclusion Overview, Goals and Objectives here
+You can view the Trust’s Equality, Diversity and Inclusion Overview, Goals and Objectives here

 You can view of the Trust’s Equality, Diversity and Inclusion Workforce focused Action Plan here.
 Please note; our Workforce Focused Action Plan incorporates WRES, WDES and EDS2 action plan.

 You can view the Trust’s Gender Pay Gap Report here

 The Workforce Race Equality Standard (WRES) is the means of helping the NHS as a whole to improve its performance on workforce race equality.
 The WRES has nine indicators which highlight any differences between the experience and treatment of white staff and BAME staff with a view to help organisations close the gaps.

 The WRES is a mandatory requirement embedded within the NHS Contract to ensure effective collection, analysis and use of workforce data to address the under-representation of Black Minority Ethnic (BME) staff across the NHS.
 It requires the Trust to demonstrate progress against the nine indicators specifically focused at Race equality.

 The WRES has clear links with the Equality Delivery System EDS2.

 Our Annual data of the Workforce Race Equality Standard can be found here.

 Our Annual report of the Workforce Race Equality Standard can be found here, which explains the data in more detail and our proposed actions.